 The word ‘migrant’ and other language surrounding migration has been misused for decades.
 The rise in both racist incidents and terrorist attacks hasn’t been caused by immigration.
 Migration is not the problem.
 Migration is as old and natural as time itself.
 What is the problem is the lack of tolerance and understanding bred by misleading media representations and language.

 In a time where the UK rapidly needs to develop integration, it is vital that the language we use is applied to reality.
+We should all embrace the term migrant whenever appropriate.
 The term ‘migrant’ should include all: whether they’re leaving or entering the UK, good or bad, Asian or white, tractor-driving or blog-writing.